Beammi/Money-Record/README.md

 # Money-Record
-project-income-expenditure implemented by C++, Qt Creator, and it is going to be improved in the future.
+project-income-expenditure implemented by C++ and Qt Creator, and it is going to be improved in the future.